Sidsharma11/BI360-Sales-report/README.md

 * Dynamic titles based on the applied filters.
 * Using KPI indicators
 * Conditional formatting the values in visuals using icons or background color
+* Using Fields parameters.
+Fields Parameters allows users to choose which column to use to slice and dice values in a Power BI visual.
 * Data validation techniques
 * PowerBi services
 * Publishing reports to PowerBi services